Preparing for 1099 taxes

 - Will receive either form 1099-MISC or from 1099-K from companies you drove for.

-- Will owe self-employment taxes on all earnings for the previous year, in this case, 2017.
+- Will owe self-employment taxes on all earnings for the previous year.